comixed/comixed/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: '[FEATURE] Describe the feature in one sentence'
+title: 'Describe the feature in one sentence, read instructions below'
 labels: 'feature'
 assignees: ''

 ---

+**NOTE:** If you DO NOT FOLLOW the instructions below, this feature request WILL BE DELETED.
+It's not too much to ask of you to give us the details we need to try and provide this feature.

 **BEFORE OPENING A TICKET, please consider posting your feature request to the user mailing list.**
 Rather than creating a feature request tickets, it's strongly recommended that you instead post your feature request to the [user list](https://www.freelists.org/list/comixed).
 This will allow more people to be involved in defining the feature, and help the developers understand the request better.